Sandford Graham: Life

 During 1813 Graham voted consistently for Catholic relief, against his father's wishes; and in 1815 he was deprived of the Ludgershall seat, with Charles Nicholas Pallmer taking the place.
-At the 1818 general election his father relented, and Graham was back in parliament for Ludgershall, now de facto a Whig supporter on most issues.
-He held the seat to 1826.
+At the 1818 general election his father relented, and Graham was back in Parliament for Ludgershall, now de facto a Whig supporter on most issues.
+He held the seat until 1826.

-Sir James Graham having died in 1825, in 1826 Graham held his Ludgershall interest, and on it George Agar Ellis was elected that year, it is assumed by purchase from Graham.
+Sir James Graham having died in 1825, in 1826 Sandford held his Ludgershall interest, and on it George Agar Ellis was elected that year, it is assumed by purchase from Graham.
 In 1830 Graham stood himself instead, and was elected with Edward Thomas Foley.
 At the end of 1832 Graham left national politics.

 Family

 Graham married in 1819 Caroline Langston, daughter of John Langston MP.
 They had three sons and two daughters.